 The SMART acronym is borrowed from a goal-setting program taught in several public schools in Virginia, U.S, all of which have seen positive outcomes with its students.

-My favorite teacher taught me the magic of setting small, incremental goals.
+My favourite teacher taught me the magic of setting small, incremental goals.
 In primary school, my math scores were atrocious.
-After I got 65% on a test, she suggested that I aim for a 75% next time.
+After I got 65% on a test, she suggested that I aim for 75% next time.
 Once I obtained that, her answer was, “Great.
 Get 85% on your next test.”
 I managed to reach the final goal of 100%, and I did it by working my way up with many small “improve by 10%” goals along the way.

 Jumping right to lofty goals can be overwhelming, which is why small goals are great: They provide ample encouragement while giving your kids the practice they need to tackle bigger goals down the road.